professoroakz/all-xaoex-oktay-personal-repos/README.md

 +save data +convert amso to digital content partitioned and classified with a database describdd with abstract algebra x relational calculus as sqlite also (saved as jaon as well)

 express netadata throughout and save all data +json +take help fron zmt if needed

+add xa8ex that keeps safe, maximizes and optimises continuously our things in reality and keeps them save and original data and data pipelines Oktay style +visualization +Analytics +ML